ShayKronfeld/cpp/README.md

     • Shortest Path Finding: Finds the shortest path between two vertices in a graph.
     • Bipartite Graph Detection: Determines if a given graph is bipartite or not.

-How to Build

-    • To build the project, use a C++ compiler that supports C++11 or later standards.
-Compile the source files (Algorithms.cpp, Graph.cpp, Test.cpp) and link them together to create an executable.

-Testing
+## Testing

-    • The project includes a set of test cases (Test.cpp) to verify the correctness of the implemented algorithms.
+- The project includes a set of test cases (Test.cpp) to verify the correctness of the implemented algorithms.
 Run the test suite after building the project to ensure that the algorithms function as expected.